 Delegated Account implementation

-Brewit uses a flexible session key implementation (Smart Sessions) to allow users to create delegated account.Select a policy and conditions
+Brewit uses a flexible session key implementation (Smart Sessions) to allow users to create delegated account.Smart Sessions is authored by Biconomy and Rhinestone team.

 Select a policy and conditions to allow or disallow access to your account based on the type of permission you want to grant.
 Currently we support 2 types of policies: